-When choosing headphones for running, secure fit is arguably more important than long-term listening comfort.
+When choosing headphones for running, a secure fit is arguably more important than long-term listening comfort.
 Unless you’re a marathon runner, you probably seldom run for more than one hour at a time.
-Both the AirPods as well as the Jaybird RUN are comfortable when worn for shorter periods of time, but we’ve noticed that the Jaybird RUN eventually cause ear fatigue, whereas the AirPods don’t.
+Both the AirPods as well as the Jaybird RUN, are comfortable when worn for shorter periods, but we’ve noticed that the Jaybird RUN eventually causes ear fatigue.
+In contrast, AirPods don’t.

 The superior comfort of the AirPods can be attributed to their construction.
 Unlike the Jaybird RUN, the AirPods don’t fully insert into the ear canal, which minimizes their contact with the skin and leads to less irritation.
 But precisely because the Jaybird RUN insert deep into the ear and are additionally held in place by replaceable earwings, they provide superior fit and passive noise isolation, making them much more suitable for running compared to the AirPods.

 Apple AirPods vs Jaybird RUN Sound Quality